Further information about terms used in this document can be found in the Glossary.

 FMD Rainfall Analyser Report can be generated and immediately downloaded from the Bureau of Meteorology website.

-If you are unable to access the website or are having difficulty downloading a rainfall report, the Bureau of Meteorology or the Department of Agriculture and Water Resources can assist you [see below under ‘more information on the FMD Scheme including early withdrawals’].
+If you are unable to access the website or are having difficulty downloading a rainfall report, the Bureau of Meteorology or the Department of Agriculture can assist you [see below under ‘more information on the FMD Scheme including early withdrawals’].

 What if the rainfall analyser report indicates that my farm business is not located in any rainfall deficiency area mentioned above and I’ve withdrawn my FMD?